Invoca/developer-docs/source/api_documentation/transactions_api/_advertiser_param_table.rst

   * - zip_code
     - Zip Code (Reported)
-    - [Call center integration only] &nbsp;Customer's zip code as given to the call center.
+    - [Call center integration only] Customer's zip code as given to the call center.